 Sample variability is a problem because low blood volumes and a reduced number of cells can make a percentage of collected samples unsuitable for banking.
 In this paper, scientists refer to this as ‘bankability’ or the probability of banking, which considers how useful a cord blood sample will be for future use in terms of a transplant or research use.

 The study aimed to look at all possible factors that could affect the bankability of a cord blood sample, particularly ones that can be adjusted to increase the likelihood of samples being banked.
 Some of the factors considered included placental size, weight of the baby, APGAR scores, the amount of liquid infused in to the mother during the delivery, and the delivery method.

 Size and delivery method matters

 The researchers looked at 869 cord blood samples banked over 15 years, from 1999 to 2015.
 All babies were born after 35-weeks of gestation, and the cord was clamped 60 seconds after birth.
 Only samples with a total volume of 91mL (milliliters) were included in the final analysis.

-They also found a link between bankability and the amount of liquid administered to the mother.
-The bankability decreased by about 30%, with each 500mL of liquid infused.
-It was hypothesized that hemodilution, where the number of cells is diluted or reduced as a result of an increase in the amount of liquid, may be responsible.
+They also found a link between bankability and the amount of liquids (e.g. saline solution, blood transfusion) administered to the mother.
+The bankability decreased by about 30% with each 500mL of liquid infused.
+It was hypothesized that hemodilution, where the number of cells is diluted or reduced due to an increase in the amount of liquid, may be responsible.

 The researchers were also able to generate a chart (called a nomogram), which can now be used to predict the bankability of a cord blood sample.
-As you see below, the chart is based on the three variables they found were linked to bankability.
-The hope is, as research into this field grows, we can identify more and more external factors that can be managed by delivery teams to increase the likelihood of your baby’s precious stem cell sample from being preserved.
+The chart is based on the three variables linked to bankability: weight of the placenta, delivery method and how much fluid was given to the mother during labour.
+As research into this field grows, we can identify more and more external factors that can be managed by delivery teams to increase the likelihood of your baby’s precious stem cells from being preserved.